superstreamlabs/memphis.net/README.md

     options.Host = "<memphis-host>";
     options.Username = "<username>";
     options.Password = "<password>";
-    options.AccountId = <account-id> // You can find it on the profile page in the Memphis UI.
-This field should be sent only on the cloud version of Memphis, otherwise it will be ignored var client = await MemphisClientFactory.CreateClient(options);
+    options.AccountId = <account-id>; // You can find it on the profile page in the Memphis UI.
+This field should be set only on the cloud version of Memphis, otherwise it will be ignored var client = await MemphisClientFactory.CreateClient(options);

     // Second: creaing Memphis station